Learn Italian in Florence, meet international friends, and take in the incredible sites of this UNESCO world heritage city.

 All students live with carefully selected local host families near the school, usually 10-20 minutes walking distance to the school or public transportation.
 Prospective host families undergo a rigorous screening process.
 Participants can rest assured that only suitable host families will be selected.
 In order to qualify as a host family, the prospective hosts must:

-Usually, two students will share a room and there can be up to 8 students with one host family depending on the size of the family’s home.
-They will only share rooms with students of the same sex and will be closely supervised by their hosts.
+Usually, two students will share a room and there can be up to 6 students with one host family depending on the size of the family’s home.
+They will only share rooms with students of the same gender and will be closely supervised by their hosts.

 A majority of our students are American between 14-17 years old.
 However, there are students participating from around the world, so your child will have a cross-cultural setting both in the classroom and out.
-While the number of students does vary by start date, we like to keep small classes with no more than 12-15 students.
+While the number of students does vary by start date, our partner aims to keep small classes with no more than 12-15 students.

 Language practice and immersion are the main priority of this program.
 While we do not require the students to sign a contact stating they will only speak in the local language, it is highly encouraged that they use their language skills when talking to friends, partaking in the daily excursions and at night in the residence hall or host family home.
 Program staff and chaperones primarily communicate and answer questions in the local language to encourage this immersion culture.

 Greenheart Travel provides 24-hour support to you and your child throughout the application, program and alumni processes.
-We are a small staffed non-profit that is accredited with CSIET, so you know you’ll always be talking to a real person on the other line.
-We are proud to always be available for your questions and concerns and we always answer our emails and phone calls quickly.
+We are proud to always be available for your questions and concerns and we always answer our emails and phone calls as quickly as possible.
 We pride ourselves on developing a personal relationship with our participants and love staying connected with them throughout the experience on social media & email.
 We offer a personal connection and support that many of our competitors do not.

 Your host family will provide you with three meals per day.
 You will usually eat breakfast and dinner at home and take a packed lunch to school.
 You will have the opportunity to experience typical, home-cooked Italian cuisine!